 Step 1: Customer works with a Michigan Saves authorized contractor to identify qualifying energy improvements and craft a workplan based on the customer's needs.
-A list of authorized contractors is available at https://michigansaves.org/contractor-locator/.
+A list of authorized contractors is available at https://michigansaves.org/find-a-contractor/.

 Step 2: Contractor provides information on the Michigan Saves loan program to the customer.
 Customer initiates the loan application process by accessing the loan application center via phone or online portal, or by working with select contractors to apply through MSUFCU's indirect lending system.
-Customers must provide their contractor's unique six-digit contractor identification number at the initiation of the application, as well as a four-digit program code.
+Customers must provide their contractor's unique six-digit contractor identification number at the initiation of the application.
+Periodically, Michigan Saves may offer special promotions that require a four-digit program code.
+Contractors, who are eligible for special promotions, will be provided this code, which must be entered by the customer during the application process.
 Then, the customer completes the loan application over the phone or online in a ten-minute process.
 Most applicants receive an immediate decision on their loan application.
 If approved, the customer submits documentation, such as the credit union's membership application, proof of identity and residency, and proof of income (when applicable) to their lender.

 Step 3: The contractor installs the equipment according to the workplan and the contract with the customer.
-If air sealing or insulation measures were installed, a test-out procedure would also be conducted to ensure that the improvements were installed properly and do not create any indoor air quality issues.
+If air sealing measures were installed, a test-out procedure would also be conducted to ensure that the improvements were installed properly and do not create any indoor air quality issues.
 As necessary, the workplan can be modified to address any health and safety issues identified during the installation process or the test-out procedure.

 Step 4: After installation, the contractor obtains the customer's signature on a certificate of completion provided by Michigan Saves.
-The contractor must then create a project specification sheet and submit the signed certificate to the lender through the Michigan Saves OCP.
-This triggers payment to the contractor, minus the 1.99 percent contractor fee, which is automatically removed by the lender.
+The contractor must then create a job record and submit the signed certificate to the lender through NGEN.
+This triggers payment to the contractor, minus the 2.49 percent contractor fee and the rate buy-down fee (if any), which are automatically removed by the lender.
 Payment normally arrives within three to ten days.

-Step 5: The customer repays the loan via direct billing by the lender, unless a utility serves as the billing agent under an agreement with the authorized lender.
+Step 5: The customer repays the loan via direct billing by the lender unless a utility serves as the billing agent under an agreement with the authorized lender.